MUZUIXIAOHAI/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filter Project Starter Code

+## about my code

+all codes in floder “src”

+kalman_filter write the kalmam filter algorithm

+FusionEKF write the structure of algorithm

+tool write the calculate of RMSE and Jacobian matrix

+## original readme

 Self-Driving Car Engineer Nanodegree Program

 In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.